 Warren Buffett once said, “It takes 20 years to build a reputation and five minutes to ruin it.
 If you think about that, you’ll do things differently.”
 Why is reputation so important?
 A good reputation is what keeps customers coming through the door.
 A bad reputation, on the other hand, can cause deep damage to — or even the complete collapse of — a brand.
-Think of Chi-Chi’s, the once-popular Mexican restaurant chain, which according to Journal Times, finally folded in North America in 2004 after a hepatitis A outbreak caused by contaminated salsa.
-The brand’s unstable financial situation put it in a precarious position, true, but it was a lack of trust in the brand that ultimately toppled it.
+Think of Chi-Chi’s, the once-popular Mexican restaurant chain, which according to Journal Times, finally folded in North America in 2004 after a hepatitis A outbreak caused by contaminated salsa and lack of trust in the brand that ultimately toppled it.

-Most organizations are well aware that they are not immune from such a fate, so it’s no surprise that they are preoccupied with protecting their image.
+Most organizations are well aware they are not immune, it’s no surprise that they are preoccupied with protecting their image.
 According to TripAdvisor, it’s such an essential part of brand management these days that more than 90 percent of hoteliers say it’s key to the future success of their business.

-That said, it’s not an easy skill to master, so we’ve staked out November as Reputation Management Month here at Benbria.
-This blog series covers what reputation management is all about, why it’s so important, and what hoteliers can do to protect the public’s trust in their brands against overwhelming odds.
-In our first post, we’ll get into the history of reputation management and how it came to be what it is today.
+We’ve staked out November as Reputation Management Month here at Benbria.
+This blog covers what reputation management is, why it’s important, and what hoteliers can do to protect the public’s trust.
+We get into the history of reputation management and how it came to be what it is today.

 A Brief History of Reputation Management

-When we talk about reputation management today, we generally speak of online reviews and people’s commentary about brands on social media.
+When we talk about reputation management today, we generally speak of online reviews and people’s commentary about brands.
 For most of us, the term is now almost inextricably intertwined with the internet and online activity.

 But that wasn’t always the case.
 Since the dawn of modern capitalism, business and reputation management have always gone hand in hand; once upon a time, reputation management was synonymous with public relations.
 The Public Relations Society of America defines PR as “a strategic communication process that builds mutually beneficial relationships between organizations and their publics.”

-Public relations was about controlling the flow of information between a brand and the public, be it through articles print publications, television appearances, or interviews on the radio.
-The whole idea behind public relations was to get publicity for free rather than having to pay for ads; it was about pre-emptively shaping the brand’s image in the eyes of the public with the assistance of the mainstream media.
+Public relations was about controlling the flow of information between a brand and the public.
+The whole idea behind public relations was to get publicity for free rather than having to pay for ads.
+It was about pre-emptively shaping the brand’s image in the eyes of the public with the assistance of the media.

 It was also about issuing an official, public response whenever something occurred that painted the brand in a negative light.
 The thing about public relations is that it was never really a dialogue between the brand and public.
 Information tended to flow in one direction, and brands didn’t have to worry much about what individuals were saying about them.